hmcts/finrem-ccd-definitions/README.md

 The team leveraged the fact this service has set up charts with all services needed for running the full Financial Remedy solution to create deployments to Preview with the PRs so Developers and Testers can work on changes without the weight that a local environment has on machine resources.

-The deployment can be switched ON by commenting `enableCleanupOfHelmReleaseOnSuccess()` in the Jenkins_CNP file.
+The deployment can be switched ON by adding a label to the PR Repo in GitHub called 'no_cleanup'.

 More details can be found [here](https://tools.hmcts.net/confluence/display/RSE/Divorce+Local+Environment+Set+up+using+Preview)

-## ATTENTION!
-If you switch the Preview deployment ON, remember to switch it back OFF by removing the comment on `enableCleanupOfHelmReleaseOnSuccess()` in the Jenkins_CNP file.